PX4/PX4-user_guide/en/uavcan/README.md

 For more information about proper bus connections see [UAVCAN Device Interconnection](https://kb.zubax.com/display/MAINKB/UAVCAN+device+interconnection) (Zubax KB).

 :::note
-- While the connections are the same, the connectors themselvs may differ across devices.
+- While the connections are the same, the _connectors_ may differ across devices.
 - An second/redundant" CAN interface may be used, as shown above (CAN2).
   This is optional, but can increase the robustness of the connection.
 :::